cvera08/automation-frontend-playwright-typescript/README.md

 After this:
 - You may be redirected to a Chromium Playwright runner,
 - Click on the green play/run button to start running your tests,
    - Or hit the play/run button on your desired specific test,
-- After you click on one or the other Playwright will start automatically the execution and after a while you will see the output results.
+- After you click on one or the other, Playwright will start automatically the execution and after a while, you will see the output results.

 <br/>
 <br/>